dougiegee/get-and-clean---project/README.md

 activityrecognition@smartlab.ws
 www.smartlab.ws

+This script works as follows:
+1. the raw data files from the aforementioned study should be in the working directory
+2. the script reads the x\_train.txt, y\_train.txt, subject\_train.txt, x\_test.txt, y\_test.txt, subject_test.txt files
+3. names the variables in the x\train.txt data with the names supplied in the "features.txt" file and then
+4. simplifies and expands these variable names to be more descriptive, all lower case and removes extra characters
+5. recodes the activities from numeric codes to descriptive names like "walking, standing, etc.."
-This script takes the original data from this study, extracts columns that are mean and standard deviataion columns of raw data, and then averages each of these variables by subject and activity level. and writes them out to a text file called tidy.txt
+6. takes the original data from this study, extracts columns that are indicated as mean and standard deviataion columns of raw data, and then computes the mean each of these variables by subject and activity level.
+7. in the last step it and writes the computed means out to a text file called tidy.txt